 How Long After Cocaine Use Will It Appear In A Drug Test?

 According to the University of Arizona, no matter how a user has taken cocaine, whether snorted, smoked or injected, cocaine’s metabolites are detectable in a urine drug test for approximately three to six hours after initial use.

 The manner in which a person uses the initial cocaine only affects how fast the substance will reach the brain and produce a high.
 Research shows that injecting or smoking cocaine produces the fastest physiological effects.
 Snorting or ingesting cocaine can also produce a high, but the onset will take several minutes longer to come into full effect.

 When discussing drug use and the effects of persistent use, it is always important to keep in mind that different people may react differently to substance use.
-Just because one person can tolerate a particular amount of cocaine, does not mean that another individual could handle the same amount.
+Just because one person can tolerate a particular amount of cocaine does not mean that another individual can handle the same amount.

 Similarly, there are several variables that can affect how long cocaine will remain in a person’s body.
 These factors include:

 - The length of time a person has used (tolerance they have built-up)